ChrisTitusTech/website/content/posts/2020/macos-sysadmin-tips.md

 ## Smart Folders

 You can save Finder searches as a so called smart folder, where the found files will be symlinked into the folder.
-This is useful for a lot of things, such as symlinking all files of a certain file format to the same folder, so you can have a Photos folder that will contain symlinks of all .png files on the system.
-The symlinks refresh automatically, so when ever you add a new .png somewhere to the filesystem, it would get symlinked to this folder.
+This is useful for a lot of things, such as symlinking all files of a certain file format to the same folder, so you can have a Photos folder that will contain symlinks of all .webp files on the system.
+The symlinks refresh automatically, so when ever you add a new .webp somewhere to the filesystem, it would get symlinked to this folder.

 ## Automator and Folder Actions